AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       C1 := C2;        -- (3) Mutating object

 In both of these cases, the Clone function doesn't have the ability to mutate the type.
-There needs also a way to differenciate (2) and (3).
-In these cases, we need to (1) handle the the target object pre mutation, (2) mutate it to the target and (3) copy source to target.
+There also needs to be a way to differentiate (2) and (3).
+In these cases, we need to (1) handle the target object pre mutation, (2) mutate it to the target and (3) copy source to target.

-These situations can be resolved by using `'Raw_Clone` as described in the previous session.
+These situations can be resolved by using `'Raw_Clone` as described in the previous section.
 Note that the behavior of this attribute will depend on the actual context call - which could be implemented by the compiler by either a hidden parameter or a duplication of the clone attribute with a different Raw_Copy expansion.
-For example, if weh ave
+For example, if we have

 .. code-block:: ada

-   procedure Root'Clone (Self : Root; To : in out Rec) issue begin
+   procedure Root'Clone (Self : Root; To : in out Root) is begin
       Root'Raw_Clone (Self, To); -- will mutate To if needed end Clone;

-In the case (2), we're performing a non-mutable assignment, only the Root part of the assignment is modified, while is case (3) the object is mutated from a Root to a Child.
+In the case (2), we're performing a non-mutable assignment, only the Root part of the assignment is modified, while in case (3) the object is mutated from a Root to a Child.

 Reference-level explanation